 Recent evidence from around Chesapeake Bay suggests that some migratory species that call the Chesapeake home during the spring and summer may be having more of a problem with the later onset of fall than the earlier occurrence of spring.
 These animals use the gradually cooling temperatures that normally occur in fall as a cue to begin their southerly migration to warmer conditions.
 Now that the onset of fall and winter is delayed, these animals are missing their cue to migrate and they are staying in the Chesapeake later than they should.
-When temperatures suddenly do drop to normal wintertime temperatures for the Chesapeake region, these animals are not equipped to handle it.
+Eventually, temperatures do drop to normal wintertime temperatures for the Chesapeake region, and often this can happen rapidly.
+Animals who did not migrate are not equipped to handle it.

 These sudden drops in temperature are commonly referred to as Cold Snaps.
 Temperatures drop to levels that are very cold but still within the range seen for the region in winter.
 However, these temperatures are much colder than what these animals experience in winter in the southerly regions they normally migrate to.
 When an animal is incapacitated by a sudden plunge in temperature it is said to be cold-shocked or cold-stunned.
 Much like a person with hypothermia, a cold shocked animal cannot function normally and can die if warmer temperatures do not arrive soon.

 Over the last few years, a number of migratory species in the Chesapeake have been caught off guard by sudden drops in temperature.
-In February of 2014, thousands of Speckled Trout died in the Rappahannock River and Tributaries of Mobjack Bay.
-Speckled trout normally migrate to warmer waters farther south during the Fall and Winter.
-However, milder winters over the past few years had enticed a large portion of the Trout population to stay in the Bay during the winter.
+In February of 2014, thousands of Speckled Trout (pictured above) died in the Rappahannock River and Tributaries of Mobjack Bay.
+Speckled trout normally migrate to warmer waters farther south during the fall and winter.
+However, milder winters over the past few years had enticed a large portion of the trout population to stay in the Bay during the winter.
 February of 2014 was unusually cold and thousands of these trout ended up cold-shocked and they subsequently died.

 So far, we have learned that potential climate change impacts to Chesapeake Bay will be fairly broad and could directly impact many of the species that make the Chesapeake their home.
 What about humans?
 Rising sea levels have the potential to damage property and displace thousands of people around Chesapeake Bay.
 This is a very real concern that many towns and cities around the Bay are trying to prepare for.
 Possible changes to growing season, temperature patterns, and precipitation patterns could potentially impact many fish and shellfish species and the people that make their living harvesting them.
 This could affect both the seafood and tourism industries in the Chesapeake Region.
 While these impacts could be devastating, they will most likely not directly affect the health of humans living around the Chesapeake.

 Something that may impact human health is the potential increase in the chance of encountering Vibrio bacteria.
-There are two strains of Vibrio found in Chesapeake Bay that can be harmful to humans.
+The map to the left shows the potential habitat (based on salinity) of the two strains of Vibrio found in Chesapeake Bay that can be harmful to humans.
 V. cholorae can cause the gastrointestinal illness cholera in humans, usually by eating contaminated shellfish or drinking untreated water.
 About 80 people are sickened by V. cholorae in the United States every year.
 In Chesapeake Bay, V. cholorae is generally found in the low salinity regions.

 V. vulnificus can cause symptoms similar to V. cholorae by those who consume infected shellfish.
 V. vulnificus can also infect the open cuts and soars of people swimming or wading in waters where V. vulnificus is present.
 Only about 100 people a year are infected by V. vulnificus in the United States.
 However, 85% of those infected require hospitalization.
 V. vulnificus is generally found in the mesohaline areas of Chesapeake Bay.